petre-renware/sdeven/doc_src/Appendix_C_Status_Report.md

     * beta - waiting for qa testing,
     * beta - qa testing started
     * stable & released
-* -#NOTE if necessary give relevant additional *requirements* in order to "close" current status (ie, additional means others than normally planned)

 ## Actions and next steps

-* n/a or something...
+* -#NOTE if necessary list relevant requirements and actions in order to close issues or to achieve a stable status

 ## Roadmap proposals

-* n/a or something...
+* -#NOTE list here the proposals for next features, improvements, fix bugs, ...
+Use the customer support & feedback channels.